Canine Hip Dysplasia and The Story of Cody

 If you are interested in breeding for money or just to produce pets, then you are really only

-across the nation because there are not enough good homes.
-How can I say this when I am a
+the nation because there are not enough good homes.
+How can I say this when I am a breeder?

-breeder?
 I couldn't if I didn't do my part in limiting my impact on the overpopulation problem.
+The first step

-The first step for me is to acknowledge that I DO have an impact.
-The second step is to take
+for me is to acknowledge that I DO have an impact.
+The second step is to take responsibility for

-responsibility for that impact.
-I use Limited Registration and spay/neuter agreements for my
+that impact.
+I use Limited Registration and spay/neuter agreements for my pet puppies, screen

 If you can do the same, then I welcome you to the world of responsible dog breeding.